About Me

 When you combine critical thinking with personal growth, you not only learn and grow faster, you understand how to repeat the process and teach it to others.

-Learning about your own, and other people’s behavior, in general, is a fascinating, life-long process.
-But learning how to repeat successful behavior is what creates a more enriched life.
+Learning about your own and other people’s behavior is a fascinating, life-long process.
+But learning how to repeat successful behavior creates a more enriched life.

 The Overwhelmed Brain is here to help you: